Alhazen (crater)

-Alhazen is a lunar impact crater that lies near the eastern limb of the Moon's near side.
-Just to the south-southeast is the crater Hansen, and to the west is the Mare Crisium.
+Alhazen is a lunar impact crater that lies close to the eastern limb of the Moon's near side.
+The position of this crater means that its visibility is subject to the libration of the Moon's visible face.
+In the 19th century, this briefly led to the belief that the crater had been lost.

+Just to the south-southeast of Alhazen is the crater Hansen, and to the west is the Mare Crisium.
 The rim of Alhazen is nearly circular, but appears highly oblong when viewed from the Earth due to foreshortening.
 The inner walls and the crater floor are rugged and irregular.
 A low ridge joins the south rim of Alhazen with the nearby Hansen.
+Alpha Alhazen and Beta Alhazen are informal names for two rises to the northwest of Alhazen crater.

-The crater is named after the Arab Muslim scientist, Ibn al-Haytham.
+This crater is named after the Arab Muslim scientist, Ibn al-Haytham.
+The designation was formally adopted by the International Astronomical Union in 1935.
+It was incorporated into lunar nomenclature by J. H. Schröter in 1791.